engineer613/file2gpio/README.md

-**The pins used for this project are: GPIO_66, GPIO_67, GPIO_68, GPIO_69, GPIO_47, GPIO_46, GPIO_65, GPIO_27 (marked in red in the picture above)**

-The pins have an absolute GPIO number (GPIOxx) and also a header-based number (P8xx or P9xx).
 The process to use a pin for GPIO from the command line is as follows **(this is handled by the application.
-The commands are just for reference)**:
+The stpes outlined below are just for reference)**:
 - Set the pinmux to GPIO: `config-pin P8_07 gpio # header based pin number`
 - Export the pin: `echo 66 > /sys/class/gpio/export # absolute GPIO pin number`
 - Set the mode/direction: `echo out > /sys/class/gpio/gpio66/direction #output`
 - Write to value file (1 or 0) for output: `echo 1 > /sys/class/gpio/gpio66/value` or read from value file for input pin: `cat /sys/class/gpio/gpio66/value`
-`

-To be able to use a pin for GPIO, the process is as follows

-### Simplified Schematic of the Software Application Architecture
+### Simplified Block Diagram of the Software Application Architecture

  ![image](https://github.com/user-attachments/assets/2e70c118-3868-46e6-a9e9-d204e58e19e7)